Den-is-me/create_hadoop_cluster/README.md

 - [Word Count](#word-count)
 - [TF-IDF](#tf-idf)
 ## Word Count
-This standard job counts how many times each word occurs in a text.
+This standard job counts how many times each word appears in a text.
 First of all, I have created a python API for mapper and reducer:

 **MapCount.py**